Profile of Local Industry

 - Two poles of excellence : aeronautic and specialty vehicles

 - Two regional assets : food processing and hydroelectric engineering

 - More than 9 000 jobs in the manufacturing sector

 Granby is an entrepreneurial city where a large number of companies are created every year, boosting the local economy.
 The modern industrial park, which provides businesses with all necessary services including fibre optics and IP phone service, is home to over 160 manufacturing companies.
 The diversity of our sectors of activity, the size of the companies, the number of jobs and the innovative spirit of our entrepreneurs have fostered a prestigious reputation for the city and its industrial park.

 The industrial structure of the Haute-Yamaska region is also highly diversified.
 There are four key poles in terms of jobs, local assets, and market and investment potential: aeronautics, ground transportation equipment, food and beverage, and small- and medium- scale hydro.
 These poles are driven by companies active in the metal products, and plastics and rubber sectors.

-They create more than 4 000 jobs, representing over 46% of the region’s jobs and 26% of its companies.
+They create more than 4 300 jobs, representing over 47% of the Granby’s jobs and 27% of its companies.